urql-graphql/urql/CONTRIBUTING.md

 This will eventually end up in the package's `CHANGELOG.md` file when we do a release.

-You won't need to add a changeset if you're simply making "non-visible" changes to the docs or other files that aren't published to `npm`.
+You won't need to add a changeset if you're simply making "non-visible" changes to the docs or other files that aren't published to the npm registry.

 [Read more about adding a `changeset` here.](https://github.com/atlassian/changesets/blob/master/docs/adding-a-changeset.md#i-am-in-a-multi-package-repository-a-mono-repo)